Keto flu symptoms, mitigation and getting over excess carbohydrates

 To be clear, the “keto flu” label is a bit of a misnomer.
 It’s more akin to carbohydrate withdrawal symptoms resulting from a shifting hormonal states and imbalanced electrolyte adjustments that are along for the ride.
 Regardless, this buzz term is in the general consciousness now so we might as well keep using it for now.

 Before diving into the details, keep in mind that the following four books should teach you nearly everything you need to know about low carb and ketogenic diets, including how to handle the keto flu.
 The rest of the relevant science is dispersed amongst hundreds if not thousands of papers only a search away on PubMed.
+If you want to ask questions about it or be part of our community please visit Ask BreakNutrition.

 The trials and tribulations people encounter during the induction phase are unpredictable, but usually not too severe.
 They can range from nothing at all, to mild discomfort and mental fog, all the way through to full blown flu-like symptoms.